 2. Watering & Humidity

 Like most Crotons, Gold Dusted Crotons prefer a moderate watering schedule regularly.
 Well, it doesn’t like getting either too wet or too dry.

-Additionally, the amount of water that a plant needs depends on where the plant is kept.
+Additionally, the amount of water a plant needs depends on where the plant is kept.

 These shrubs love a misty environment with about 40% to 50% humidity.

-Apart from the pebble tray, you can also use the greenhouse effect.
-Simply cover the plant with light plastic and let it sit for a while.
+- Apart from the pebble tray, you can also use the greenhouse effect.
+Cover the plant with light plastic and let it sit for a while.

 Gold Dusted Croton requires a soil type that locks moisture for the plant.